taw00/manuscript-css/vbeta/examples/example-prose-short-form.md

 <!--
-This example:
+Typical short story example

+- title page stuff
-- only scenes - typical for short narratives
+- scenes

 Copyright (c) Todd Warner
 This work is licensed under Attribution 4.0 International.
 To view a copy of